 Tax points for specific types of supply: Hire purchase, credit sales and conditional sales

-Goods supplied on hire purchase, or under credit or conditional sale agreements, are treated in the same way as an outright sale where title passes at the outset.
+Goods supplied on hire purchase, or under credit or conditional sale agreements, are generally treated in the same way as an outright sale where title passes at the outset.
 This means that, unless the supplier issues a VAT invoice, the time of supply will be linked to the basic tax point.

 Nevertheless, it is important to first establish the supply position before considering the time of supply.
 For example, is the credit self-financed by the supplier?
 If it is there will be a supply of the goods direct to the customer.
 On the other hand, the involvement of a third party finance company could mean that there are two supplies comprising of a supply to the finance company and by the finance company to the customer.
 However, this should not be assumed.
 For example, if the finance is via an unsecured loan, there is unlikely to be a supply of the goods to the finance company providing the loan.

 Following the CJEU decision in Mercedes Benz Financial Services (MBFS) C-164/16 (see VATSC10172) certain contracts, which may be described as Hire Purchase contracts, are for VAT purposes treated as a lease and a single supply of services (and not as a supply of goods and a separate supply of credit).
 These are Personal Contract Purchase (PCP) or similar agreements where the contract provides for a substantive optional payment.
 These optional payments may be set at different levels:

 - If, at the start of the contract, it is set at or above the anticipated market value of the goods at the time the option is to be exercised the VAT treatment of the contract will follow the MBFS analysis.
 It is a supply of leasing services from the outset and VAT must be accounted for on the full value of each instalment – there is no advance, or credit, so there is no finance.